Asier Romero / Shutterstock.com

 If the day is even slightly warmer than usual, let in some of that fresh air.
 You’ll be startled at the difference made by even a few minutes’ worth of infiltration.

 Yes, it will cost you a little money in wintertime to warm the rooms back up again.
-The boost to your indoor air quality will be worth it.
+But the boost to your indoor air quality will be worth it.

 What tricks do you have for keeping your home smelling clean?
 Share with us in comments below or on our Facebook page.